eonu/sequentia/README.md

 Sequential data is a commonly-observed, yet difficult-to-handle form of data.
 These can range from time series (sequences of observations occurring through time) to non-temporal sequences such as DNA nucleotides.

-Time series data such as audio signals, stock prices and electro-cardiogram signals are often of particular interest to machine learning practitioners and researchers, as changing patterns over time naturally provides many interesting opportunities and challenges for machine learning prediction.
+Time series data such as audio signals, stock prices and electro-cardiogram signals are often of particular interest to machine learning practitioners and researchers, as changing patterns over time naturally provide many interesting opportunities and challenges for machine learning prediction.

-**Sequentia is a Python package that specifically aims to tackle classification problems for isolated sequences, by providing implementations of a number of classification algorithms**.
+**Sequentia is a Python package that specifically aims to tackle classification problems for isolated sequences by providing implementations of a number of classification algorithms**.

 Examples of such classification problems include: